-In order to compare high-viscosity state points across models, we selected for each model a deeply supercooled temperature, so that the species-averaged mean squared displacement and self-intermediate scattering function in reduced units approximately collapse.
-We report this collapse in Figs. 10(a) and 10(b).
+In order to compare high-viscosity state points across models, we selected for each model a deeply supercooled temperature so that the species-averaged mean squared displacement and self-intermediate scattering function in reduced units approximately collapse.
+We report this collapse in Fig. 10(a, b).

-We follow the same procedure in selecting state points of similar viscosity in the SS model at different densities, the result of which is shown in Figs. 11(a) and 11(b).
-Additionally, Fig. 11(c) shows the distribution of particle displacements (in reduced units) after a time interval of $\Delta t = \tau{\alpha}/10$, demonstrating that the dynamical heterogeneity is almost completely insensitive to density.
+We follow the same procedure in selecting state points of similar viscosity in the SS model at different densities, the result of which is shown in Fig. 11(a, b).
+Additionally, Fig. 11(c) shows the distribution of particle displacements (in reduced units) after a time interval $\Delta t = \tau{\alpha}/10$ , demonstrating that the dynamical heterogeneity is almost completely insensitive to density.